 “Water…” Sano muttered.
 He wasn’t going to get much farther without it.

 It was true, and there was no purpose getting annoyed about it now.
 Sano closed his eyes, alert this time and concentrating.
-His head was pounding, and it interfered somewhat in the pursuit of distant sound, but he forced himself to perceive past it, and restrained his breathing until he felt he must faint; never in his life had he listened so hard.
-And Saitou was right, of course: there was the sound of water, some way ahead and to the left — whatever direction that actually was.
+His head was pounding, and it interfered somewhat with the pursuit of distant sound, but he forced himself to perceive past it, and restrained his breathing until he felt he must faint; never in his life had he listened so hard.
+And Saitou was right, of course: he did hear water, some way ahead and to the left — whatever direction that actually was.

-It took him longer to locate his goal physically than it had to hear it, and by the time he reached the little stream he was frustrated and tired.
-But the thoughts of rest he entertained as he sank again to his knees were dispelled when he glanced down and saw Saitou’s blood patterned across the borrowed gi he was wearing.
+It took him longer to physically locate his goal than it had to perceive it, and by the time he reached the little stream he was frustrated and tired.
+But the thoughts of rest he entertained as he sank again to his knees were dispelled when he glanced down and saw Saitou’s blood patterned across his borrowed gi.
 Having no container of any kind, after some thought he pulled off the garment and held it in the water until it was entirely soaked.
 Then, wadding it up and trying to keep it as much as possible from dripping, he rose and returned (after a few false starts in wrong directions) to where he’d left the other man.

-Although Saitou’s eyes were again closed, he was still obviously awake, and Sano grudgingly had to admire that; lying flat, Sano would have been out cold long ago.
+Although Saitou’s eyes were again closed, he was still obviously awake, and Sano grudgingly had to admire that; lying flat, Sano would long ago have been out cold.
 The officer even went so far as to grunt and speak an entire sentence when Sano wrung out one corner of the waterlogged gi over his chest: “Do you have… any idea… what you’re doing?”

 “Yes,” Sano replied indignantly.
 “Any decent street-fighter knows how to treat wounds… basically.”